-I think the term “dump cake” is a little misleading–it just doesn’t sound very appetizing!
-It’s true that you do kind of “dump” most of the ingredients into a large bowl, stir them together, and pour in a pan…and then just sprinkle on the toppings–in this case, dry cake mix, pecans, and toffee bits.
+It’s always nice to have some yummy and easy dessert recipes on hand for fall, because it’s such a busy time of year!
+Like this Pumpkin Pie Dump Cake—just “dump” most of the ingredients into a large bowl, stir them together, and pour in a pan…and then sprinkle on the toppings—in this case, dry cake mix, pecans, and toffee bits.
 With melted butter drizzled over everything.
-And it turns out so yummy!
+So rich and delicious, no one will ever know it’s so easy to make!

-There are all kinds of dump cakes you can make, and this Pumpkin Pie Dump Cake is a great one to try out this time of year.
-The pumpkin, spices, and toffee bits all give this cake a great fall flavor.
+The pumpkin puree, spices, and toffee bits all give this cake a great fall flavor.
 It’s really more like a pie without the crust than a cake, with a crunchy, nutty topping and pie-like pumpkin filling.
-If you’re a pumpkin-lover, you will enjoy this recipe.
-Even people who aren’t crazy about pumpkin pie seem to like this.
+If you’re a pumpkin-lover, you’ll enjoy this recipe.
+Even people who aren’t crazy about pumpkin pie love this!

 Makes a 9 x 13″ pan

-In large bowl, mix pumpkin, light brown sugar, nutmeg, ginger, cloves, cinnamon, and salt, blending well.
+In large bowl, mix the pumpkin puree, light brown sugar, nutmeg, ginger, cloves, cinnamon, and salt, blending well.
 Stir in the evaporated milk, then beat in the eggs one at a time, mixing well.
-Pour pumpkin mixture into prepared pan.
+Pour pumpkin mixture into your prepared pan.

 Bake at 350˚F for 60 minutes, until edges are lightly browned (it may be a little soft in the center, but will set as it cools; also, the cake may sink slightly as it cools).
 Cool for 30 minutes before cutting and serving.
 You can serve just as it is or with a scoop of ice cream or dollop of whipped cream.
 And maybe even a drizzle of salted caramel sauce on top if you really want to make it decadent! 🙂 Refrigerate any leftovers.

 As I mentioned, this is really more like a pie than a cake, and very easy to make, as all dump cakes are.
-Have you made a dump cake before?
-What kinds of ingredients do you like to use in yours?
+Have you made a pumpkin dump cake before?
+What kinds of ingredients do you use in yours?